ethersphere/swarm-guide/contents/usage/mru.rst

 With *Mutable Resource Updates* we no longer require the ``ENS`` in order to have a non-variable identifier to changing data.
 The  resource  can be accessed like a regular Swarm object using the key obtained when the resource was created ( ``MRU_MANIFEST_KEY`` ) .
 When the data changes the ``MRU_MANIFEST_KEY`` will  point to the new data.

 If using *Mutable Resource Updates* in conjunction with an ``ENS`` resolver contract, only one initial transaction to register the ``MRU_MANIFEST_KEY`` will be necessary.
-This key will resolve to the latest version of the resource (mutating the resource will not change the key).
+This key will resolve to the latest version of the resource (updating the resource will not change the key).

-There  are 3 different ways of interacting with *Mutable Resource Updates* : HTTP API, Golang API and Swarm console
+There  are 3 different ways of interacting with *Mutable Resource Updates* : HTTP API, Golang API and Swarm client

 Creating a mutable resource
 ----------------------------
-.. important:: Only the private key (address) that created the Resource can update it.
+.. important:: + Only the private key (address) that created the Resource can update it.

-When  creating a mutable resource one of the parameters that you will have to provide is the expected update frequency.
-This is an indication of how often (in seconds) your resource will change.
+               + When  creating a mutable resource, one of the parameters that you will have to provide is the expected update frequency.
+This indicates  how often (in seconds) your resource will be updated.
 Although you can update the resource at other rates, doing so will slow down the process of retrieving the resource.